-A: Basically there are only two scenarios under Spain’s Golden Visa program where you would be denied renewal.
+A: There are two scenarios under Spain’s Golden Visa program where you would be denied renewal.
 First, if you sell your property or transfer it into someone else’s name.
 Second, if you have a criminal record.
 If you have a criminal record you will not receive an initial residency permit.

 When you purchase property in excess of 500,000.00€ you will receive a multiple entry visa which is valid for one year.
 Within this year you must go to Spain and apply, in person, for your residency permit.
 It is valid as long as you keep your Spanish properties in your name.
 You do not need to reside in Spain, but will have to come here each time you need to renew your residency permit.
 This is because you have to personally apply for your Spanish ID card.

-If you decide to live in Spain, you are eligible for permanent residency after 5 years.
-However, you have to demonstrate that you did not spent more than eleven months outside of Spain within the prior five years.
-Once you have a permanent residency permit you do not need to renew it.
+If you decide to live in Spain, you are eligible for permanent residency after 5 years. nce you have a permanent residency permit you do not need to renew it.
 You just renew your ID card which is very fast and easy.

 As you may of heard, navigating the Spanish bureaucracy can be time consuming, tricky and frustrating!
 We at Moving2Madrid have recommend the best to help for many Golden Visas and residence permits for our customers and can make the process very easy for you.
 Given the time and headache we can save you, we think you will find using our services a very worthwhile investment.
 Please click here to schedule a Free Consultation.